lmadriles/binance-ir/README.md

 ## Future improvements
 The algo works at the moment with fiat depositis in Brazilian Real (BRL).
 To be adjusted to other fiat deposits.
-Some transactions that need to be simultaneous are presenting a lag of one second, generating a bug.
-Needs to be fixed.

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own purposes.